Signaller ‘compliant’ with rules in instructions to train crash driver, FAI told

 A signaller who instructed a train driver to go at normal speed just minutes before it crashed into a landslip was “entirely compliant” with the rules in place at the time, an inquiry has heard.

-Train 1T08 derailed at Carmont near Stonehaven on August 12 2020 after it hit a pile of gravel, washed onto the railway track by heavy rain, before striking a bridge parapet.
+Train 1T08 derailed at Carmont near Stonehaven in Aberdeenshire on August 12, 2020 after it hit a pile of gravel washed on to the track by heavy rain, before striking a bridge parapet.

 Of the nine people who were aboard the train, three: train driver Brett McCullough, 45; conductor Donald Dinnie, 58; and passenger Christopher Stuchbury, 62; were killed.